-Slavery and human trafficking (Modern Slavery) is a global and growing issue given the rapid rise of global migration.
-Henderson Group has a zero tolerance approach to Modern Slavery of any kind within our business and/or supply chain and all of us at Henderson Group have a responsibility to be alert to the risks of Modern Slavery, no matter how small.
+Slavery and human trafficking (Modern Slavery) is a global and growing issue given the continued increase of global migration.
+Henderson Group has a zero-tolerance approach to Modern Slavery of any kind within our business and/or supply chain and all of us at Henderson Group have a responsibility to be alert to the risks of Modern Slavery, no matter how small.
 Our employees are expected to report their concerns and our management are expected to act upon them.
 We are committed to constantly reviewing, updating and improving our practices to ensure that we are tackling slavery and human trafficking.

 About our business

-Family-owned Henderson Group are the owners of the EUROSPAR franchises in Northern Ireland and have been distributing food and grocery-related products to the convenience retail sector for over 100 years.
+Family-owned Henderson Group are the owners of the SPAR, EUROSPAR, VIVO, VIVOXTRA and VIVO ESSENTIALS franchises in Northern Ireland and have been distributing food and grocery-related products to the convenience retail sector for over 100 years.

 The Group consists of indigenous companies, each of which operates under the Henderson Group.
-The Group is one of the largest employers in Northern Ireland with more than 3,500 employees and a Group turnover of more than £750 million per annum.
+The Group is one of the largest employers in Northern Ireland with more than 4,750 employees and a Group turnover of more than £1 billion per annum.

 Our Supply chains